-Our informal Zoom conversations are open to all.
-These Zoom Conversations are on the second Wednesday each month at 7pm.
+Our informal Teams conversations are open to all.
+These Teams Conversations are on the second Wednesday each month at 7pm.
 Follow this link to participate.
 Check in with other sculptors to share latest work, ask questions, and stay connected.

 OSA Outdoor Sculpture Display Guidelines